2024 Summer Olympics: Closing ceremony

 The closing ceremony was held at Stade de France on 11 August 2024, and thus marked the first time in any Olympics since Sarajevo 1984 that opening and closing ceremonies were held in different locations.
 Titled "Records", the ceremony was themed around a dystopian future, where the Olympic Games have disappeared, and a group of aliens reinvent it.
 It featured more than a hundred performers, including acrobats, dancers and circus artists.
 During the handover ceremonies, the American actor Tom Cruise also appeared with American performers Red Hot Chili Peppers, Billie Eilish, Snoop Dogg, and H.E.R. during the LA28 Handover Celebration portion of the ceremony.
 The Antwerp Ceremony, in which the Olympic flag was handed to Los Angeles, the host city of the 2028 Summer Olympics, was produced by Ben Winston and his studio Fulwell 73.

 Participating National Olympic Committees

-204 out of 206 National Olympic Committees were represented at the 2024 Summer Games with 54 from Africa, 48 from Europe, 44 from Asia, 41 from the Americas and 17 from Oceania.
+Of the 206 National Olympic Committees, 204 were represented at the 2024 Summer Games with 54 from Africa, 48 from Europe, 44 from Asia, 41 from the Americas and 17 from Oceania.
 North Korea returned to the Games in 2024, after serving a cycle of suspension due to the "boycott" of the 2020 Summer Olympics.
 Following the Russian invasion of Ukraine, the IOC suspended the Olympic Committees of Russia and Belarus for violating the Olympic Truce.
 Russian and Belarusian athletes instead competed as "Individual Neutral Athletes" (AIN) without national identification, as long as they did not "actively" support the war.
 Individual neutral athletes had to be approved by each sport's international federation, and then the IOC's panel.
 As individual athletes, AIN was not considered a delegation during the opening ceremony or in the medal tables.
+They were also not allowed to compete in team events like basketball and volleyball.
 The Refugee Olympic Team also competed.